Củ Chi district

 Củ Chi is a rural district of Ho Chi Minh City, Vietnam.

 Etymology

 The Vietnamese word Củ Chi ([kʊw˨˩˦ cɪj˧˧], koo-chi) is derived from the old Mon-Khmer words Tonle Sre (ទន្លេស្រែ, "river of rice-field") or Sre (ស្រែ "rice field").

+Geography

+Cu Chi District is located in the northwest of Ho Chi Minh City, approximately 33 km from the city center.
+The Saigon River flows through the eastern part of the district, forming a boundary between Ho Chi Minh City and Binh Duong Province.
+The district's geographical location is as follows: